-Samsung has noticed an increase in frequency of scam/hoax/phishing incidents involving consumers.
-These fraudulent correspondences generally carry Samsung’s name and logo and appear (at face value) to be authorised communications from Samsung Electronics Australia.
+Samsung has noticed an increase in frequency of scam/hoax/phishing incidents involving New Zealand consumers.
+These fraudulent correspondences generally carry Samsung’s name and logo and appear (at face value) to be authorised communications from Samsung Electronics New Zealand.

 Request for Money Transfer

-Email communications sent by a Samsung Australia representative will always carry the "samsung.com" domain address and any call back requests should be done through our authorised customer contact centre number (1300 362 603).
+Email communications sent by a Samsung New Zealand representative will always carry the “samsung.com” domain address and any call back requests should be done through our authorised customer contact centre number (0800 SAMSUNG).
 Please make sure to recheck the email or website address when replying to emails or completing online forms.
-If you have been contacted through any of the above media and you are suspicious, please contact our customer contact centre (1300 362 603) to confirm the authenticity of the message.
+If you have been contacted through any of the above media and you are suspicious, please contact our customer contact centre (0800 SAMSUNG ) to confirm the authenticity of the message.

-As a general precaution do not give or send your name, bank account details, or any other personal details to anyone if you are sure as to whether they are an authorised representative of Samsung Australia.
-Use common sense when dealing with online sources and maintain your awareness through consulting government websites (such as http://www.staysmartonline.gov.au/) which contain numerous helpful tips.
+As a general precaution do not give or send your name, bank account details, or any other personal details to anyone if you are sure as to whether they are an authorised representative of Samsung NZ.
+Use common sense when dealing with online sources and maintain your awareness through consulting government websites (such as https://www.consumerprotection.govt.nz/general-help/scamwatch/identify-a-scam/is-this-a-scam/ )which contain numerous helpful tips.

-What to do if you have received a scam
+What to do if you suspect a scam

-If you believe that you have received a scam message from an entity purporting to be Samsung Australia, please report it to:
+If you believe that you have received a scam message from an entity purporting to be Samsung New Zealand, please report it to:

 • The Samsung NZ team at firstname.lastname@example.org; and